real-world-study/realworld/docs/api/README.md

 401 for Unauthorized requests, when a request requires authentication but it isn't provided

-403 for Forbidden requests, when a request may be valid but the user doesn't have permissions to perform the action
+403 for Forbidden requests, when a request may be valid but the com.study.realworld.user doesn't have permissions to perform the action

 404 for Not found requests, when a resource can't be found to fulfill the request